Sir William Pulteney (1802 ship): EIC voyage #3 (1807–1808)

 Sir William Pulteney arrived at Madras on 16 February 1808.
 She reached Tellicherry on 17 March and arrived at Bombay on 7 April.
-She visited Surat on 30 April and returned to Bombay on 3 May.
+She visited Surat on 30 April, and returned to Bombay on 3 May.
 Homeward bound, she was at the Cape on 18 September, reached St Helena on 19 October, and arrived at The Downs on 11 December.

 EIC voyage #4 (1809–1810)

-Barnard billed the EIC on 17 February 1809 for £771 11s 5d for repairs and stores.
+Barnard billed the EIC on 17 February 1809 for £771 11s 5d for repairs to Sir William Pulteney, and stores.

 Captain Christopher sailed from Portsmouth on 7 July 1809.
 Sir William Pulteney arrived at Calcutta on 13 December.
-Homeward bound, she was at Culpee on 1 February 1810, Kedgeree on 23 February and Saugor on 11 March.
-She reached St Helena on 24 June and arrived at The Downs on 5 September.
+Homeward bound, she was at Culpee on 1 February 1810, Kedgeree on 23 February, and Saugor on 11 March.
+She reached St Helena on 24 June, and arrived at The Downs on 5 September.

 EIC voyage #5 (1811–1812)

-Barnard billed the EIC on 12 November 1810 for £1851 10s 3d for repairs and stores.
+Barnard billed the EIC on 12 November 1810 for £1851 10s 3d for repairs to Sir William Pulteney, and stores.

 Captain Christopher sailed from Torbay on 12 May 1811, bound for Madras and Bengal.
-Sir William Pulteney was at Madeira on 1 June and left a week later, reached Madras on 26 September, and arrived at Calcutta on 8 November.
+Sir William Pulteney was at Madeira on 1 June, and left a week later, reached Madras on 26 September, and arrived at Calcutta on 8 November.
 Homeward bound, she was at Saugor on 9 January 1812, reached St Helena on 12 May, and arrived at The Downs on 22 July.

 EIC voyage #6 (1813–1814)

-Barnard billed the EIC on 7 November 1812 for £1032 9s 6d for repairs and stores.
+Barnard billed the EIC on 7 November 1812 for £1032 9s 6d for repairs to Sir William Pulteney, and stores.

 Captain Christopher sailed from Portsmouth on 18 March 1813, bound for St Helena and Bengal.
-Sir William Pulteney was at Tenerife on 12 April and reached St Helena on 21 June.
+Sir William Pulteney was at Tenerife on 12 April, and reached St Helena on 21 June.
 She arrived at Calcutta on 11 November.
-Homeward bound, she was at Kedgeree on 30 January 1814 Kedgeree, Madras on 18 February, and Point de Galle on 26 February.
-She reached the Cape on 25 April and St Helena on 19 May, and arrived at The Downs on 6 August.
+Homeward bound, she was at Kedgeree on 30 January 1814, Madras on 18 February, and Point de Galle on 26 February.
+She reached the Cape on 25 April, and St Helena on 19 May, and arrived at The Downs on 6 August.

 EIC voyage #7 (1815–1816)

 Captain Thomas Dawney sailed from The Downs on 15 April 1815, bound for Bengal and Bombay.
-Sir William Pulteney was at Madeira on 26 April and arrived at Calcutta on 3 September.
-Continuing her voyage, she was at Saugor on 4 December and arrived at Bombay on 2 January 1816.
-Homeward bound, she was at Tellicherry on 5 February and Point de Galle on 28 February.
+Sir William Pulteney was at Madeira on 26 April, and arrived at Calcutta on 3 September.
+Continuing her voyage, she was at Saugor on 4 December, and arrived at Bombay on 2 January 1816.
+Homeward bound, she was at Tellicherry on 5 February, and Point de Galle on 28 February.
 She reached St Helena on 8 May, and arrived at The Downs on 2 July.

 Fate

-On 9 May 1817 Sir William Pulteney's register was cancelled.
+On 9 May 1817, Sir William Pulteney's register was cancelled.
 She had been sold to Spanish buyers.